 EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) belong to the Omega-3 family.

-Unlike ALA (alpha-linolenic acid), : the dog's body can use them without enzymatic conversion.
+Unlike ALA (alpha-linolenic acid), they are directly bioavailable: the dog's body can use them without enzymatic conversion.

 EPA is the precursor of E-resolvins, natural molecules involved in the resolution of inflammation.
 In dogs, it contributes to: